 Norfolk County Council is the statutory fire authority providing a Fire and Rescue Service for the county of Norfolk in the east of England.
-Norfolk is a largely rural county with a population density of 401 per square mile (155 per square kilometre).
-Of the county’s population, 40 percent live in four major built up areas: Norwich (213,000), Great Yarmouth (63,000), King’s Lynn (46,000) and Thetford (25,000).
+Norfolk is a largely rural county.
+Of the county’s population, 40 percent live in four major built up areas: Norwich, Great Yarmouth, King’s Lynn and Thetford.

 The service has 42 stations, managed within four districts, with their headquarters being co-located with the Norfolk Constabulary in the town of Wymondham, nine miles south of Norwich.